Mathijs-Bakker/Extenject/Documentation/Signals.md

 One of the problems of the signals is that when you subscribe to their types you are coupling your concrete signal types to the subscribers

-For example, Lets say I have a player and i want to save the game when i finish a level.
+For example, Lets say I have a player and I want to save the game when I finish a level.
-Ok easy, I create ``SignalLevelCompleted`` and then I subscribe it to my ``SaveGameSystem`` then I also want to save when i reach a checkpoint, again i create ``SignalCheckpointReached`` and then I subscribe it to my ``SaveGameSystem`` you are begining to get something like this...
+Ok easy, I create ``SignalLevelCompleted`` and then I subscribe it to my ``SaveGameSystem`` then I also want to save when I reach a checkpoint, again i create ``SignalCheckpointReached`` and then I subscribe it to my ``SaveGameSystem`` you are beginning to get something like this...
 ```csharp
 public class Example
 {